 13.2.a.4.1 N32-f key hierarchy

 The N32-f key hierarchy is based on the N32-f master key generated during the N32-c initial handshake by TLS key export.
-Each run of the N32-f key derivation creates two pairs of session keys and IV salts.
-The two pairs are used in two different HTTP/2 sessions.
+The two pairs of session keys and IV salts are used in two different HTTP/2 sessions.
 In one Session the N32-c initiatior acts as the HTTP client and in the second the N32-c responder acts as the client.

-If the exported master secret is reused to set up multiple HTTP sessions or to set up new HTTP sessions on stream ID exhaustion, a new, unique, Context ID shall be generated to avoid key and IV re-use.
+If the exported master secret is reused to set up multiple HTTP sessions or to set up new HTTP sessions on stream ID exhaustion, a new, unique, N32-f Context-ID shall be generated to avoid key and IV re-use.

 The master key is obtained from the TLS exporter.
 The export function takes 3 arguments: Label, Context, Length (in octets) of desired output.
 For the N32 Master key derivation, the label shall be "EXPORTER_3GPP_N32_MASTER", the Context shall be "" (the empty string) and the Length shall be 64.